AfricasTalkingLtd/africastalking-node.js/README.md

         .then(success)
         .catch(error);

-// Wait for payment notifications from customer(s) on your registred callback URL
+// Wait for payment notifications from customer(s) on your registered callback URL
 ```

 - `checkout(options)`: Initiate Customer to Business (C2B) payments on a mobile subscriber's device.
 [More info](http://docs.africastalking.com/payments/mobile-checkout)